-My story begins nearly 30 years ago on a public holiday near Wesley Boatshed on the South Perth foreshore.
-Back in the days when the highest functionality you could expect from a watch was a start, stop, and a lap function.
+Thirty years ago, on a public holiday near Wesley Boatshed on the South Perth foreshore, I went for a run.
+These were the days when the highest functionality you could expect from a watch was a start, stop, and a lap function.
 A time when running shorts and underwear were separate items of clothing, and an era when a public holiday meant much of the state was closed.

 An easy bridges run was ahead as I took off from the Boatshed, heading for the Causeway at a steady clip.
 All was right with the world – birds were chirping, people were chatting, and I was enjoying a relatively still day.
 Once I reached the Causeway, though, things changed quickly.
 I needed a toilet.
 Not a tree, a toilet.